 It’s Time to Legalize Airbnb in New York City

 But in New York City, many Airbnb rentals are actually illegal.
 The city bans renting out your property for less than a month.
-Nigel Warren even faced $30,000 in fines for renting his apartment on Airbnb, but he later won his case on a technicality.
+One host, Nigel Warren, even faced $30,000 in fines for renting his apartment on Airbnb, but he later won his case on a technicality.

 This needs to change.

 With your support, we can end the ban.
-Hundreds of thousands of people are already working to fix New York City’s law.
+Hundreds of thousands of people have already signed up, epxressing their desire to fix the Big Apple's rotten law.